Laser Marking Systems / Laser Markers

 Why use laser engraving?

 Laser is utilized in a variety of industries and applications to ensure tracking and traceability.
-An increased focus on tracking and traceability has been realized by manufacturing companies since the dawn of the information era.
-Laser engraving provides superior mark longevity, and repeatability compared to the alternative methods in the market.
+Manufacturing companies have an increased focus on tracking and traceability since the dawn of the information era.
+Laser engraving provides superior mark longevity and repeatability compared to the alternative methods in the market.

 What type of laser is best for engraving?